Former NFL Physician Believes Washington Will Start Dwayne Haskins Over Alex Smith Going Forward

 The three-time Pro Bowler and former No. 1 overall pick had started for his team in five straight games after entering the 2020 campaign as the third-string QB.
 His return to the field in any capacity was once considered an impossibility after he suffered a gruesome compound fracture in his right leg during a November 2018 game against the Houston Texans.

 Smith went on to contract a life-threatening infection and would undergo 17 surgeries over a period of nine months.
-At one juncture, his doctors considered amputation as a solution before performing skin grafts transferring muscle from his left quadriceps to save the leg.
+At one juncture, his doctors considered amputation as a solution before performing skin grafts and transferring muscle from his left quadriceps to save the leg.
 Nevertheless, the 36-year-old was able to recover to the point that he remained on the roster and, eventually, reclaimed the starting job after two years on the sidelines.

 It’s that history and the fact that Smith lost significant musculature as a result of his ordeal that leads Chao to believe Washington has been forced to move on.